TSB bereavement: phone, email or DocuSign – no branch visit needed

 Will If one exists TSB will want to know if there is a will and who the executor is

-Full and final funeral invoice Only if you want TSB to pay funeral costs directly from the deceased's account Estimated invoices are not accepted – must be the final bill
+Full and final funeral invoice Only if you want TSB to pay funeral costs directly from the account Estimated invoices are not accepted – must be the final bill

 You do not need everything before you start.
 TSB can accept partial documentation and follow up for the rest – particularly useful if you are waiting for a death certificate while a coroner’s inquest is under way.